 Common among runners and cyclists, tight hamstrings trigger a chain reaction in the musculoskeletal system, pulling the lower back and hips out of whack.
 “With poor posture, it’s common to have tightened or inflexible tissues along with opposing overstretched and elongated muscles and tendons,” notes Cynthia Bauer, PT, director of musculoskeletal outpatient services at Good Shepherd Rehabilitation Network in Allentown, Pa.
 When your hamstrings are more flexible, she says, your body is better able to stay aligned, and you avoid pain and injury.

-Fix It: To loosen tight hamstrings, lie down with one leg straight up in the air, the other bent with your foot flat on the ground.
+To loosen tight hamstrings, lie down with one leg straight up in the air, the other bent with your foot flat on the ground.
 Loop a towel or elastic band over the arch of the lifted foot and, holding onto the ends, gently pull as you push against the loop with your foot, contracting your quadriceps.
 Hold for 15 seconds and then repeat with the other leg.
-(To learn other effective ways to loosen your hamstrings, refer to “Loosening Tight Strings,” available in the December 2006 archives.)
+(To learn other effective ways to loosen your hamstrings, refer to “Loosening Tight Strings“.)

 Before you can correct your alignment, you first need to diagnose your own unique posture problems.
 Try this step-by-step plan commonly used by physical therapists.